SEO is not difficult; it’s easier than you think. All you need to do is Proper SEO.

 So post title matters a lot.
 Spend some times to write a catchy headline.

-Here are few things you need to consider to make your post title SEO friendly:
+Here are a few things you need to consider to make your post title SEO friendly:

 - Make sure you have the focus keyword in your post title.
 A Moz.com study found that titles that started with targeted keyword ranked higher than others.